Mayor Law, LLC FAQs

 Answer: As a licensed Attorney in the State of Oregon, Travis has a duty to represent clients and provide services in a competent and professional manner.
 The Oregon Rules of Professional Conduct for Lawyers, published by the Oregon State Bar, defines the rules that govern our profession.
 While these rules govern Travis’ conduct as a lawyer, he will perform the following duties and tasks for each client as needed:

-Focus on Client Needs.
-This includes:
+Focus on Client Needs

 - Understanding what happened – the case details of who, what, where, when, and how.